Tests and treatments

 What is it?

 Due to wear and tear (arthrosis), inflammation, surgery or an accident, the spinal column may undergo changes.
 This can cause 'nerve pain'.
-Depending on which nerve is irritated, the pain will radiate towards a certain part of the body, such as the back side of the thigh and down towards the ankle.
+Depending on which nerve is irritated, the pain will radiate to a particular part of the body, e.g. through the back of the thigh to the ankle.

 A nerve block may help you in this case.
-Using a radiofrequency current, the relevant nerve branch is heated.
+With a radiofrequency current, heat is generated in the nerve that is causing you pain.
 This heat affects the nerve and blocks the pain signals that travel along the nerve pathways towards the brain.
 With the (temporary) denervation, the pain can be reduced for a longer period.
 The nerve is not definitively destroyed.

 In order to confirm that a certain nerve contributes to your pain, a test block (e.g. diagnostic block) is first performed.
 A positive block is used as an indication, but is not an absolute guarantee that radiofrequency denervation will be successful.